NuhkadievBS/react-native-camera/docs/API.md

 ### `zoom`

-This property specifies the zoom value of the camera.
+This BRANCH1 specifies the zoom value of the camera.
 Ranges from 0 to 1.
 Default to 0.

 | Type   | Default Value |
 | ------ | ------------- |